nixblik/gitlab-hook/README.md

 This will automatically enable gitlab-hook as a systemctl background service.
 The start will fail, though, until you provide a valid configuration file.
+-->

 ## Usage

+Gitlab-hook has the usual `--help` command-line option and a brève manpage.
+In a production environment, you will typically start gitlab-hook as a system service or daemonized docker container.

+### Basic Setup

 When starting, gitlab-hook reads a configuration file that contains a description of its interface towards Gitlab and its actions.
 The default